Growing flowers for watercolor flower paintings is such a pleasure. Painting and gardening, especially flowers are my two favorite things.

 One year I grew some of those giant sunflowers.
 The birds enjoyed them as much as I did.

+When the sunflowers were heavy with seeds their heads would bow over.
 Then the birds would come and sit on the back of the sunflower, reach down over the edge and pick themselves some seeds.
 What Fun!

 Fine art prints are available from many of my watercolor flower paintings.